AlonzoLeeeooo/StableV2V/README.md

 ## 2. Pre-trained Model Weights
 Before you start the inference process, you need to prepare the model weights that `StableV2V` requires.

-> [!NOTE]
-> Currently, we are uploading the pre-trained model weights to our [HuggingFace repo](https://huggingface.co/AlonzoLeeeooo/StableV2V), so that users can get access to all weights in the same repo.
+<details>  <summary> ⚠️ Currently, we are uploading the pre-trained model weights to our [HuggingFace repo](https://huggingface.co/AlonzoLeeeooo/StableV2V), so that users can get access to all weights in the same repo.
-> Before that, you may refer to the official links in the following table:
+Before that, you may refer to the official links in the following table. </summary>

 |Model|Component|Link|
 |-|-|-|